primatejs/primate/docs/guide/getting-started.md

 !!!
-If you're a Bun user, you can take advantage of [significant speed gains][r24] by running `bun --bun x primate` instead.
-The `--bun` flag makes sure Bun's native implementations are used.
+If you're a Bun user, you can take advantage of [significant speed gains][r24] by running `bun --bun x primate`.
 !!!

+!!!
+If you're a Deno user, use `deno run --allow-all npm:primate` to run Primate.
+!!!

 ## Quick start

-Before we continue, we recommend installing Primate by issuing `npm i primate` in your project directory, both to make its exports available within your project and to pin the version you're using.
+Before we continue, we recommend installing Primate by issuing `npm install primate` in your project directory, both to make its exports available within your project and to pin the version you're using.

 Building on the last example, imagine you wanted to add a form to your page and redirect users who have submitted the form to a success page.
 This requires